ericjenn/working-groups/safety-related-profile/documents/sow.md

 ##### OP: Operator semantics

--   OPAct1: Development of the ONNX SR profile operators semantics in compliance with specification D2.a
+-   OPAct1: Development of the ONNX SR profile operators' semantics in compliance with specification D2.a

 ##### FO: Format